tremho/docholiday/README.md

 -----------------
 ##### Tasks

-  - [ ] classes with properties, classes, and functions
+  - [X] classes with properties, classes, and functions
+  - [ ] constraint note=whatever for freeform constraint comment (no runtime)
+  - [ ] @docgen name option for extension (calls named function, passing the comment block via stdin)
+  - [ ] tests for everything I can think of
+    - functions descriptions, parameters, returns (constraints)
+    - properties (constraints)
+    - class functions, properties, subclasses
 --------------
 ##### Status
+ - classes are in place
+ - constraints are parsed and rendered

 ###### Functions
 - functions parse with or without comment descriptions